 “It’s a good thing, but he’s watching you now.”

 Next we go to Out & Proud, which is pretty crowded for a Sunday.
 When Felix waves to us, all the girls turn around, scream and run out the door to meet us.
-It’s Beatle Mania.
+It is Beatlemania.
 We push our way inside.
 Felix instantly puts us to work behind the counter.
 Sales are brisk, with the girls asking us to sign things for them.
 We ask if their boyfriends are embarrassed to wear gay clothing, especially signed by other guys.

 “How about 5% of sales, like when we played outside.”

-He goes to the registered, counts his sales and gives us each one hundred bucks.
+He goes to the registered, counts his sales and gives us each two hundred bucks.

 “You’ve already sold $4000 today?”